MatchOnTheStreet/Docs/DeveloperGuide.md

 3. Opening the Project in an IDE
 4. Building the Project
 5. Testing Location Services
+6. Unit Tests
-6. Nightly Builds
+7. Nightly Builds
-7. Releasing a New Version
+8. Releasing a New Version
-8. Bug reports
+9. Bug reports
-9. Design Patterns
+10. Design Patterns

 ##Obtaining the Source Code
 To get the source code for Match on the Street, visit [this link to our github page](http://matchonthestreet.github.io/MatchOnTheStreet/).
 For direct access to our repository, visit [this link](https://github.com/MatchOnTheStreet/MatchOnTheStreet).